Dylan097/Project-1/README.md

 - The photo used in the main page is from [this webpage](https://as1.ftcdn.net/v2/jpg/02/23/35/22/1000_F_223352240_YxbaMMwLbFTOFTds14Zrz0Aalk0epBBD.jpg)

 - The photo used in the background for the contest info is from [this webpage](https://www.oakerwoodleisure.co.uk/app/uploads/2021/07/2-1800x750.jpeg)

-## Bugs

-### Fixed Bugs

-- Only one div in the contest section was showing.
-Used float: left in style.css to fix
-- One div not showing in contest section.
-Used box-sizing: border-box in style.css to fix.
-- Divs in about us section colliding with eachother after 950px size change.
-Used clear: both in style.css to fix.
-- Most icons not showing on the contest section.
-Changed each broken icon so they show for each div in index.html and contact-us.html.

-### Unfixed Bugs

-- None